Devon Werkheiser: Acting

 In 2016, Werkheiser starred as Jason in the television movie Bad Sister, which premiered on Lifetime on January 4, 2016; in the movie his character is stalked by the school's newest nun.
 He hosted DanceOn's first competition series Dance-Off Juniors on free mobile-streaming service Go90, which premiered on April 20, 2016.
 In summer 2016, Werkheiser starred as Logan in the romantic comedy film Sundown directed by Fernando Librrija and co-starring Camilla Belle, Sean Marquette, and Sara Paxton.
 On December 5, 2016, he guest starred in an episode of 2 Broke Girls.
 In 2017, Werkheiser played the role of Brock in the comedy film Where's the Money alongside Andrew Bachelor and Logan Paul.

 In 2018, he had a supporting role as Joey in the indie crime drama Break Night and played the role of a judge in the dance film To The Beat! alongside Alyson Stoner.
 Werkheriser played the role of Charlie in the web mini-series Rough Draft, which was released on YouTube on February 11, 2019.
 Werkheiser played the supporting role of Floyd Stiles in the crime film Crown Vic.
 In 2019, Werkheiser starred as Sam in the romantic comedy film Santa Girl alongside Jennifer Stone.

-In 2021, Werkheiser was a member of the cast in the film Rust, when production was suspended after a prop gun held by Alec Baldwin unintentionally discharged, resulting in the death of cinematographer Halyna Hutchins.
+In 2021, Werkheiser was a member of the cast in the film Rust, when production was suspended after the Rust shooting incident which resulted in the death of cinematographer Halyna Hutchins.
 Production on the film was later scheduled to resume in early 2023.

+Podcast

+In January 2023, Werkheiser started a podcast called Growing Up with Devon Werkheiser presented by onomy.

-In February 2023, Werkheiser started a podcast called Ned's Declassified Podcast Survival Guide with Lindsey Shaw and Daniel Curtis Lee under the network PodCo.
+In February 2023, Werkheiser started a rewatch podcast called Ned's Declassified Podcast Survival Guide with Lindsey Shaw and Daniel Curtis Lee under the network PodCo.

 Music

 Werkheiser was signed with Universal Motown, however his label status on Myspace later changed to unsigned.
 He performed live shows with female vocalists Kristen Marie Hollyin and Britney Christian.

 His first single, "If Eyes Could Speak", was released April 1, 2010 on iTunes.
 The official music video was released via YouTube on June 15, 2010.
 It stars himself and his partner at the time, Molly McCook.
 His second single, "Sparks Will Fly", was released July 29, 2010 on iTunes.

 He released his first EP I Am on June 25, 2013.
 On June 9, 2015, he released his second EP Here and Now.
 On January 3, 2016, Werkheiser released the single "Stuck On the Ground".
 He released the single "Fire" on January 22, 2016.
 On January 29, 2016, Werkheiser released a stripped version of "Stuck on the Ground".

 On April 23, 2020, he released his third EP Chapter One, which consists of five songs.

+In 2023, Werkheiser founded a new musical project called Good/Vlly, moving away from his previous singer-songwriter material in favor of a more electronic sound.
+His first EP under the project, Brief Romance, was released on October 24, 2023.